elixir-cloud-aai/cwl-WES/README.md

 Nevertheless, a largely [**FUNCTIONAL PROTOTYPE**](http://193.167.189.73:7777/ga4gh/wes/v1/ui/) is available as of October 2018, hosted at the [CSC](https://www.csc.fi/home) in Helsinki.

-WES-ELIXIR is part of [ELIXIR](https://www.elixir-europe.org/), a multinational effort at establishing and implementing FAIR data sharing and promoting reproducible data analyses and responsible data handling in the Life Sciences.
-Infrastructure and IT support are provided by ELIXIR Finland at the [CSC](https://www.csc.fi/home), the [TESK](https://github.com/EMBL-EBI-TSI/TESK) service is being developed and maintained by ELIXIR UK at the [EBI](https://www.ebi.ac.uk/) in Hinxton, and WES-ELIXIR itself is being developed by ELIXIR Switzerland at the [Biozentrum](https://www.biozentrum.unibas.ch/) in Basel and the [Swiss Institute of Bioinformatics](https://www.sib.swiss/).
+cwl-WES is part of [ELIXIR](https://www.elixir-europe.org/), a multinational effort at establishing and implementing FAIR data sharing and promoting reproducible data analyses and responsible data handling in the Life Sciences.
+Infrastructure and IT support are provided by ELIXIR Finland at the [CSC](https://www.csc.fi/home), the [TESK](https://github.com/EMBL-EBI-TSI/TESK) service is being developed and maintained by ELIXIR UK at the [EBI](https://www.ebi.ac.uk/) in Hinxton, and cwl-WES itself is being developed by ELIXIR Switzerland at the [Biozentrum](https://www.biozentrum.unibas.ch/) in Basel and the [Swiss Institute of Bioinformatics](https://www.sib.swiss/).